kev-69/DCIT_205_IA/README.md

 Brief Introduction:
 -------------------
-As an interim assessment, we are to code a replica of the website of the department of computer science of university of Ghana.
+Welcome to an improved version of the Universiy of Ghana's Department of Computer Science website.
+As an interim assessment, we are tasked to code an improved replica of the website of the department of computer science of university of Ghana with new functionalities, features and design.
 We are to add new functionalities to the site as well and style to make it more appealing.
 It is an educational site.

 ## Table of Contents
 1. [Introduction](#brief-introduction)